chaytan5/nodejs-auth-jwt-deved/README.md

-# NodeJS Authenticatin using JWT
+# NodeJS Authentication using JWT

 This small API uses JWT to store users login details.
 It also uses bcrypt to store encrypted passwords in the DB